Cockroaches

 Asian Longhorned Beetle It is curious that these bugs are sometimes confused with cockroaches, as they have their own distinctive look.
 The color is dark with prominent and irregularly colored white spots.
 These antennas can wrap completely around the body and appear to be extremely long.

-See also What Do Cockroaches Eat
+See also What Keep Roaches Away

 Bugs That Look Like Cockroaches